n1ckoates/steamdeck-emulation/emulators/mednaffe.md

 ### Input mapping

-Switch to the **Systems** tab and there, for each system, you have an **Input** sub-tab to map various controllers as you wish.
-Assuming you launched the emulator from within Desktop mode, you'll need to have Steam launched beforehand to map Steam Deck inputs properly (otherwise it won't be recognized as a controller).
+Switch to the **Systems** tab.
+For each system, you can map various controllers under the **Input** sub-tab.
+In Desktop mode, you'll need to launch Steam before mapping Steam Deck inputs properly, otherwise it won't be recognized as a controller.

 ![](https://user-images.githubusercontent.com/9209426/157373743-a198fc69-7eeb-43e4-b091-484ad9dfb1ec.png)

-<u>NB</u>: The `Input device` here refers to the corresponding system's controller, not what you're using.
+<u>NB</u>: `Input device` refers to the emulated system's controller, not the real one you're using.

-### <u>Optional</u>: Graphics tweaking
+### Graphics (optional)

 From the same **Systems** tab, you can access a **Graphics** sub-tab for each system, in which I'd recommend making the following changes: